Christina Quarles: Career

 Quarles had her first solo show entitled, "It's Gunna Be All Right, Cause Baby, There Ain't Nuthin Left," in 2017 at Skibum Macarthur in Los Angeles, CA.

 In 2017, Peter Schjeldahl of the New Yorker equated Quarles' work to that of artists Arshile Gorky and Willem de Kooning, describing her knack for "adapting abstract aesthetics to carnal representation."
-After Quarles' work was exhibited in "Abstract/Not Abstract" as part of Miami Art Week in 2017, art critic Jeffrey Deitch stated he was "just stunned by her painting," later adding that he considers Quarles "the hottest artist in America right now."
+After Quarles' work was exhibited in "Abstract/Not Abstract" as part of Miami Art Week in 2017, art dealer Jeffrey Deitch stated he was "just stunned by her painting," later adding that he considers Quarles "the hottest artist in America right now."

 Her second solo show followed in 2018, entitled, "Baby, I Want Yew To Know All Tha Folks I Am," at the David Castillo Gallery in Miami, FL.

 She was included in the 2019 traveling exhibition Young, Gifted, and Black: The Lumpkin-Boccuzzi Family Collection of Contemporary Art.

 Other notable exhibitions include "Fictions" (2017/18) at the Studio Museum in Harlem, "Trigger: Gender as a Tool and a Weapon" (2017/18) at the New Museum of Contemporary Art in New York, and "Made in LA" (2018) at the Hammer Museum in Westwood, CA.

+In 2020, her work was included in the group show My Body, My Rules at the Perez Art Museum Miami, Florida.
+The show commented on the diverse range of practices and themes of 23 female-identified artists spanning from the 20th and 21st centuries.
+Louise Bourgeois, Carolee Schneemann, Cindy Sherman, Lorna Simpson, Ana Mendieta, Mickalene Thomas, and Wangechi Mutu were among them.

 Six paintings by the artist were included in Cecilia Alemani's exhibition "The Milk of Dreams" at the Venice Biennale 2022, in the Central Pavilion.

+Personal life

+Quarles' Altadena home was destroyed in the Eaton Fire, one of the January 2025 Southern California wildfires; it had previously been damaged by wildfire in April 2024.

-Recognition and Awards
+Recognition and awards

 In 2015 Quarles received the Robert Schoelkopf Fellowship at Yale University and in 2016 the Rema Hort Mann Emerging Artist Grant.

 In 2018, Quarles was named a member of the "Artsy Vanguard," a group of 15 artists declared "On the Rise" by Artsy.net.

 Quarles was the recipient of the inaugural Pérez Prize (2019) from the Pérez Art Museum Miami.
+In an article published by ARTnews, the museum reported having familiarized with Christina Quarles artistic practice through a show presented at a Miami gallery in 2017.
+The museum acquired the piece titled Forced Perspective (And I Kno It’s Rigged, But It’s tha Only Game in Town), which was on view at the 2018 edition of the Made in L.A.
+Biennial at the Hammer Museum at University of California, Los Angeles.